jaeihn/Multilingual-Audio-Embedding-for-Keyword-Spotting/milestone_4/final_report.md

 ---

 ## 6 *Conclusion*

-We hope to demonstrate our project progress in this report, and identify potential paths moving forward.
-Our main focus for this week was to experiment with the embedding model, gain experience with Pytorch and HuggingFace, and to start exploring Weights and Biases.
-Next week, we will focus on finishing the embedding model, and finally move onto KWS through fine-tuning/few-shot learning.
-The specifics of our project is subject to change.

-Experiments: Here you list how you solve the problem, including comparing to appropriate baselines, the different settings of your experiments, and the host of experimental conditions you may be using.

-Results: Provide your results in tables, accompanied with visualizations as appropriate, error analyses (if relevant), describing the results in the narrative and interpreting them.
-You should answer questions like “why you are acquiring these results and not higher or lower?”
-This can be a function of your data sizes, network architectures, experimental conditions (e.g., augmenting training data, pre-training word vectors).

-Conclusion: Here you summarize your work, what you could achieve, the limitations, and possible future directions (e.g., what else you could do if you had an extra month).

 The computing infrastructure we will use is a combination of our personal laptops (CPU) and Google Colab.
 After a more in-depth exploration, we will adjust the course of our experiment depending on how long it takes to train a model.
 It is unlikely that we will be able to exactly reproduce the authors' results, due to limitations in time and computational resources.
 However, we may be able to imitate a similar pipeline with smaller model size (i.e. less units), which can later be scaled up.
 We might also start with monolingual embedding, and examine how adding additional languages one by one affect the accuracy of downstream KWS tasks.